 During that same summer study, a few women intentionally engaged me when I attended.
 They noticed me and remembered my name.
 That made me feel wanted and included.
 They probably didn't consider themselves "Designated Engagers," but by their actions that is what they were.
 And, I am so grateful for them.
 Their warmth and interest made me want to come back.
 And, I attended the next summer's Bible study as an unofficial "designated engager" to help any newcomers feel wanted and included.
 In a sense, I now "turn my radar on" when I walk into a room where newcomers might be present.

 So, I am inviting you to be the "Designated Engager" for your spring tea, women's retreat, or summer Bible study.
 And, recruit others to join you.
 How fun can that be for several of you to do this together!
 Help a newcomer feel wanted and included!
-Click on the link below to download suggestions on how you can do this.
-"Turn your radar on!"

-Check out other disciple making resources here.
+Check out other disciple making resources.